atebitftw/zart/README.md

 * IFDB: https://www.ifdb.org/  This is a good resource to download and play IF games.

 ## How Do I Play Games With This Library
-### CLI
+### CLI Player
-You can install and run the CLI utility to play games from the command line:
+You can install the `zart` CLI player and run it to play games from the command line:

 ```bash
 dart pub global activate zart
 zart path/to/minizork.z3
 ```

-I would only recommend playing version 3 games with this CLI tool because some of the newer games use special screen features that are not well-supported in a CLI environment.
-The good news is that all of the classic games are usually version 3.

 ### Zart Web Player
 You can use the Zart Web Player App, written in Flutter.
 You can find the app here at my project website: https://atebitftw.github.io/site/.
 The player uses the Zart library to play games.